quotidian-ennui/gh-my/README.md

 'deployments' needs more filters
   -o : the organisation (e.g. -o my-company)
-  -t : the topic  (e.g. -o my-terraform-repos)
+  -t : the topic  (e.g. -t my-terraform-repos)
   -r : a specific repository, but why not use gh run list instead?

 'report' uses 'date' so any gnu date string is valid